kearfy/macos-config/README.md

 2. **Safari AutoFill (if needed):**
    - If Safari still shows autofill options, manually disable them in Safari → Settings → AutoFill

+3. **Default Browser (if automatic setting fails):**
+   - If Safari isn't set as the default browser automatically, go to System Settings → Desktop & Dock → Default web browser → Safari

-3. **VSCode:** Sign in to GitHub/Microsoft accounts for settings sync
+4. **VSCode:** Sign in to GitHub/Microsoft accounts for settings sync

-4. **System Restart:** Some system settings may require a restart to take full effect
+5. **System Restart:** Some system settings may require a restart to take full effect

 ### Optional Manual Configurations